 - 3.12 Field survey and photography were initially undertaken during winter (February and March 2017).
 At this time of year, deciduous trees and shrubs are predominantly without leaves such that there is more visibility within the landscape than in summer (when there is deciduous leaf cover).
 Further survey and photography was undertaken during summer (June and July 2017).
-At this time of year, deciduous trees and shrubs are predominantly with leaves such that there is less visibility within the landscape than in output the landscape that there is less visibility within the landscape than in winter (when there is no deciduous leaf cover). - 3.13 It should be noted that extensive sections of the LANDMAP survey records are not grammatically correct or are incomplete while other sections have numerous typographical errors.
+At this time of year, deciduous trees and shrubs are predominantly with leaves such that there is less visibility within the landscape than in winter (when there is no deciduous leaf cover). - 3.13 It should be noted that extensive sections of the LANDMAP survey records are not grammatically correct or are incomplete while other sections have numerous typographical errors.
 These have been recorded within the baseline descriptions in italics as unaltered extracts from LANDMAP and have not been corrected by the appraisal author as to do so could alter the context of the information.